DaneilQ/space-invaders-odin/README.md

 This is a very basic implementation of space invaders in the odin programming language w/ raylib 5.5.

-There's obstacles, enemies, projectiles; the works.
+There's obstacles, enemies, projectiles.
+Also, I created a custom and very simple localization system, you know; the works.

-So far I adore Odin
+So far I adore Odin.

-that's it, get out
+That's it, get out.